double-ai/double-zkp-ecc/README.md

 # Zero-knowledge proof of resource costs — secp256k1 point addition

+This is a zero-knowledge proof that our WarpSpeed quantum circuit exists and achieves the resource cost we claim, without revealing the circuit itself.
+We publish the proof rather than the circuit, so the result is independently verifiable while the circuit remains private.
+For more details, see https://www.doubleai.com/research/warpspeed-discovers-record-breaking-ecdsa-cracking-circuit

 **doubleAI** · produced by WarpSpeed

 > **Zero Knowledge Proof Statement (doubleAI, WarpSpeed).** We possess a quantum kickmix circuit